photo by Mel Taing

 Designing for connection and care across disciplines and communities.

-Nina Bhattacharya (“Radio Rani”, she/her) is a designer and educator from Michigan, now based in Boston, MA.
+Nina Bhattacharya (“Radio Rani”, she/her) is an artist, therapist, and educator based in Boston, MA.
 As the visual artist Radio Rani, she stitches together reflections on liberation, community, and spirituality through digital collage.
 In her work as an educator and facilitator, Nina designs learning experiences that nurture and amplify the agency, wellbeing, and creative power of young people.
 Nina received her M.S. in Global Health & Population from the Harvard T.H.
 Chan School of Public Health.

 Making